We provide a host of

 Currently supported output formats are:

-The CSV represents a two-dimensional matrix, containing one row for every Job-peer group combination.
+The CSV or XLSX represents a two-dimensional matrix, containing one row for every Job-peer group combination.

 The matrix has four columns, containing the following fields for every row (in order):